Flashy, Fancy Shortcuts Aren't Always Suitable [Python Shorts]

 The list

-is an empty list.You pass it to
+clothing_itemsis an empty list.You pass it to

-now refers to the same list asclothing_items
+add_to_shopping_list(), soshopping_listnow refers to the same list asclothing_itemswithin the function.It's now the

-refers to.
+orexpression's turn within the function,shopping_list = shopping_list or [].
+But the identifier (name)shopping_listnow refers to the same list thatclothing_itemsrefers to.
 This is an empty list.
 Therefore, it's falsy……and since the first operand of the

-expression is falsy, the expression evaluates to the second operand, which is also an empty list.But—and this is the key point—the
+orexpression is falsy, the expression evaluates to the second operand, which is also an empty list.But—and this is the key point—the

 So, you still have an empty list within your function, but it's not the same one you're expecting.

-are different now.
+That's why output and clothing_items are different now.
 They're different lists.
-This didn't happen in your first example when you used food_groceries
+This didn't happen in your first example when you used food_groceries.
+In that example, output and food_groceries both referred to the same list.

 The standard way of solving the mutable default value problem doesn't face this issue: